CLG Oisín

-Oisín Gaelic Athletic Club (Cumann Lúthchleas Gael Oisín) is a Gaelic Athletic Association sports club in Manchester which plays Gaelic football at senior and junior level, as well as having a growing under-age structure.
+Oisín Gaelic Athletic Club (Cumann Lúthchleas Gael Oisín) is a Gaelic games club in Manchester which plays Gaelic football at senior and junior level, as well as having a growing under-age structure.
 Oisín is a member club of the Lancashire GAA County Board, the British GAA Provincial Council and the GAA as a whole.

 They play in the Lancashire Senior and Junior Championships, Lancashire Senior League, Pennine League, Wolfe Tone League and when qualifying the All Britain Intermediate and All Ireland Junior Championships.

 History

-The club was formed in 1904 from the Craobh Oisín Gaelic League Club which was at that time based in Gaythorn, Manchester.
+The club was formed in 1904 from the Craobh Oisín Gaelic League Club, which was at that time based in Gaythorn, Manchester.
 The Gaelic League club was involved in promoting music, song, and dance at that time.
 The formation of a Gaelic football club was an extension to the promotion of all Irish cultural activities in the city.

-The club had its home at 7 Cheapside, Manchester, until 1953/1954, when the Gaelic League club ceased to exist and the Oisín GAA club had no official headquarters.
+The club had its home at 7 Cheapside, Manchester, until 1953/1954, when the Gaelic League club ceased to exist, and the Oisín GAA club had no official headquarters.
 This situation was addressed in 1992 when they joined forces with Old Bedians Rugby and Soccer clubs, and a modern clubhouse and playing facilities were built.

-In 2004 the club celebrated its centenary year and published a book on its history, entitled "An Scéal".
+In 2004, the club celebrated its centenary year and published a book on its history, entitled "An Scéal".
 A copy of the book is on display in the GAA Museum in Croke Park.